joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/001-Threats.md

 - A rootkit remains active while the system is running.
 - Digs into the OS deeply, making it difficult for AV systems to detect it.

-**DLL Injection**

-- Run arbitrary code within the address space of another process.
-- This forces it to load a dynamic-link library
-- DLLs are often provided by default inside of the Windows OS.
-- DLLs are designed to load everytime the Windows machine is loaded, using a shim.

-**Shim**

-- Software code that is placed between two components
-- Intercepts call between the two components and redirect those calls

-Mitigation:
+**Mitigation:**

 - Conduct an external system scan.
 - Continuous vigilance and security measures.

+### DLL Injection

+DLL injection is a technique used to run malicious code within another process by forcing it to load a dynamic-link library (DLL).

+- Runs arbitrary code within the address space of another process.
+- Forces the target process to load a specific DLL.
+- DLLs are often part of the default Windows OS environment.
+- Uses a shim to load the DLL automatically every time the Windows machine starts.

+### Shim

+A shim is a small piece of software that sits between two components to alter their interaction.

+- Placed between two software components.
+- Intercepts calls between the components and redirects them as needed.

-### Backdoors and Logic Bombs
+## Backdoors and Logic Bombs

-**Backdoors**
+### Backdoors

-- Covert method to bypass normal security and authentication functions of the systems.
+Backdoors are covert methods used to bypass normal security and authentication controls on a system.

+- Allow unauthorized access by bypassing regular security measures.
-- Backdoors are originally created to do maintenance and repairs.
+- Originally created for maintenance or repair purposes.
-- An example is the Remote Access Trojan (RAT)
+- Example: Remote Access Trojan (RAT) allows remote control of infected systems.

-**Easter Eggs**
+**Mitigation:**
+- Use intrusion detection systems to monitor unauthorized access.
+- Regularly patch and update systems to close known vulnerabilities.

+### Easter Eggs

+Easter eggs are hidden features or jokes intentionally embedded in software.

-- Insecure coding practice used to provide a joke or gag gift to users.
+- An insecure coding practice often meant as a harmless joke or "gift" to users.
-- Closely related to logic bombs.
+- Related to logic bombs, but typically non-malicious.
-- Example: Type "barrel roll" in the Google search bar.
+- Example: Typing "do a barrel roll" in Google's search bar triggers a visual effect.

-**Logic Bombs**
+**Mitigation:**
+- Conduct regular code reviews to remove unintended or insecure features.
+- Enforce strict coding standards to prevent unnecessary hidden functions.

+### Logic Bombs

-- Malicious code intentionally inserted into a software system.
+Logic bombs are malicious code inserted into software that is triggered by specific conditions.

-- Triggers a negative function when certain conditions are met.
+- Executes harmful functions when triggered by certain events.
-- Typically not installed by logic bombs, instead planted by people with inside access.
+- Typically inserted by insiders with malicious intent, such as disgruntled employees.
-- Mitigation:
+- Not installed directly by malware but hidden within existing code.

+**Mitigation:**

 - Restrict system access to authorized personnel.
 - Regularly review code for malicious inserts.
 - Monitor for unusual system behavior.
 - Educate on cybersecurity best practices.

-### Key Logger
+## Key Logger

 A piece of a software or hardware that records every single keystroke made on the device.